DKormann/find_box/src/notes.md

-update its not failed actually: 29851 k i render all ast nodes down to simple interactions between scalar variables. all move and reduce get rendered to this. all variables that are used only once are inlined. cut down massively on used variables. ~ 2x faster!
+update is not failed actually: 29851 k i render all ast nodes down to simple interactions between scalar variables. all move and reduce get rendered to this. all variables that are used only once are inlined. cut down massively on used variables. ~ 2x faster!